 Sometimes, there may be debt associated with a jointly titled personal asset, like a car payment.
 As jointly owned property is typically considered community property, the debt will likely be deemed community debt as well.
 Thus, the judge will need to take the money owed on an asset into consideration when determining its value and how it should be distributed.Speak to a Trusted Attorney in Dallas

 Dividing property in a divorce can be an arduous process, but it is vital for people ending their marriage to understand their rights with regard to the distribution of assets.
 If you are contemplating ending your marriage, the attorneys of McClure Law Group can inform you of your options and help you to pursue a fair and efficient resolution.
-Our primary office is located in Dallas, and we can also meet people for consultations at our Collin County office in Plano.
 We frequently help people dissolve their marriages in Dallas, Rockwall, Fort Worth, Richardson, Garland, McKinney, Irving, and Frisco.
 We also help people with other family law issues in cities throughout Dallas, Rockwall, Denton, Grayson, Collin, and Tarrant Counties.
 You can contact us at 214.692.8200 or via our form online to set up a consultation.